rm-controls/rm-controls-tutorial/en/digging_deeper/theory/bullet_solver.md

      The speed of the target point in the x, y, z direction

-## 4、Calculate and output the launch angle
+## Calculate and output the launch angle
 ```cpp
   iter3d.solve(angle_init);
   iter3d.output(angle_solved);